 If the current journal name is not found in your journal lists, the field will not be modified.

-To convert the journal names of many entries in bulk, you can select any number of entries, and choose Tools → Abbreviate journal names (DEFAULT), Tools → Abbreviate journal names (MEDLINE), Tools → Abbreviate journal names → SHORTEST UNIQUE, or Tools → Unabbreviate journal names.
+To convert the journal names of many entries in bulk, you can select any number of entries, and choose Quality → Abbreviate journal names → DEFAULT, Quality → Abbreviate journal names → MEDLINE, Quality → Abbreviate journal names → SHORTEST UNIQUE, or Quality → Unabbreviate journal names.
 These three actions will abbreviate and unabbreviate the journal names of all selected entries for which the journal name could be found in your journal lists.

 In addition to the build-in journal list, you can have a personal list and external lists.